Optical calibration of the SNO+ detector in the water phase with deployed sources

 A photodiode close to the laser produces a timing signal that triggers the data acquisition system.
 The laser beam intensity is controlled by the use of two successive sets of neutral density filters mounted in rotating supports.
 The light then passes through about 30 m of optical fiber to the laserball.
 Although the laserball was designed to be an isotropic light source, the mounting hardware on top of the flask partially shadows the light going upwards, reducing the intensity of the light traveling in this direction by about 50\%.
 As will be discussed in Section \ref{section:method}, the overall anisotropy of the laserball is important to consider when interpreting laserball data, and it is part of the information extracted from the optical calibration analysis.

-When deployed internally, the laserball is physically constrained to four possible azimuthal orientations (north, south, east and west), defined by the direction of the slot where the source manipulator side ropes are attached, as illustrated by Figure \ref{fig:lbcoordinates}.
-When outside of the AV, the laserball orientation is not constrained by the side ropes and has to be determined afterwards, as will be discussed in Section \ref{subsec:preFit}.
+When deployed internally, the laserball is attached to a pair of side ropes which physically constrain it to have one of four possible azimuthal orientations (north, south, east and west).
+The orientations are relative to the fixed detector coordinate system, and the relations between the two coordinate systems are illustrated in Figure \ref{fig:lbcoordinates}.
+When outside of the AV, the laserball orientation is not constrained and has to be determined afterwards, as will be discussed in Section \ref{subsec:preFit}.